core-wg/draft-dns-over-coap/draft-ietf-core-dns-over-coap.md

 =======================

-When using unencrypted CoAP (see {{sec:unencrypted-coap}}), setting the ID of a DNS message to 0 as specified in {{sec:req-caching}} opens open the DNS cache of a DoC client to cache poisoning attacks via response spoofing.
+When using unencrypted CoAP (see {{sec:unencrypted-coap}}), setting the ID of a DNS message to 0 as specified in {{sec:req-caching}} opens the DNS cache of a DoC client to cache poisoning attacks via response spoofing.
-This documents requires an unpredictable CoAP token in each DoC query from the client when CoAP is not secured to mitigate such an attack over DoC (see {{sec:unencrypted-coap}}).
+This document requires an unpredictable CoAP token in each DoC query from the client when CoAP is not secured to mitigate such an attack over DoC (see {{sec:unencrypted-coap}}).

 For encrypted usage with DTLS or OSCORE the impact of a fixed ID on security is limited, as both